Supply Chain Master Data

 In process industries like chemicals, pharmaceuticals, energy, or oil and gas, manufacturing master data governs recipes, batch formulations, unit of measure conversions, and regulatory parameters.

 Attributes such as grade, purity, viscosity, flash point, or reaction constraints must be consistently defined.
-Even a minor data discrepancy can cause batch failures, compliance issues, or costly rework.

 In essence, manufacturing master data connects design intent with operational execution.